gam3r999/Flipper-Zero-Android/README.md

 ---

 ## ⚠️ Test Folder
-The `TEST` folder contains a collection of scripts that **have not been tested**.
+The `TEST Scripts` folder contains a collection of scripts that **have not been tested**.
 Use them at your own risk, only on devices you own or have explicit permission to test.

 ---